eliemichel/AugenLight/README.md

 #### Windows

-On Windows, you just need [cmake](https://cmake.org/).
+On Windows, you need [cmake](https://cmake.org/) and Python.

 #### Linux

 You can install the required dependencies with the following `apt` command line, or something similar on other packet managers:

 ```
-sudo apt-get install git cmake xorg-dev
+sudo apt-get install python git cmake xorg-dev
 ```

 #### OSX

-You should only need [cmake](https://cmake.org/), but this has not been tested.
+You should only need [cmake](https://cmake.org/) and Python, but this has not been tested.
 Feel free to let me know if anything is missing.

 ### Building